 - Toss asparagus, thyme, and olive oil on a sheet pan.
 Season with sea salt and black pepper.

 - Roast in oven for 10 minutes, toss the asparagus, then continue roasting for 10-15 minutes, or until lightly browned and tender.

-- Spread a 1/4" layer of smashed cauliflower.
+- Make the sandwich: Toast bread.
+Spread a 1/4" layer of smashed cauliflower.
 Lay a few spears of asparagus.
 Add a couple slices of tomato and arugula.
 Cut in half and serve.